+There are also some incredible places to live in Spain, for example Alhambra del Mar Marbella is a luxury residential development that has to be seen to be believed so easily one of the best places to live in Spain.
 Most neighborhoods are fairly safe, although the Raval is one I’d avoid staying in (I say that having lived there).
 If you stay in the Gothic or Born districts, I’d aim for a hostel on a bigger street to avoid getting lost in the tiny old streets late at night.

 Even if you stay in a neighborhood that’s a little further out from the city center, there’s good public transportation so it shouldn’t be too hard to get where you want to.